Notes on the Geography of The United Kingdom: Liverpool

 In front of the sessions court, a Nelson Monument.

-A little less grand, George V keeps an eye on traffic entering the Mersey Tunnel.
+Probably annoyed by the task assigned to him, George V keeps an eye on traffic entering the Mersey Tunnel.

 Near the library.
 No hooligans, please; we're British.